DinoChiesa/ApigeeEdge-Java-WsSec-Signature/README.md

 </JavaCallout>
 ```

+The additional parameter there, specifies the data for the java keystore.

-That octet stream is the result of base64-encoding a .jks file.
+The base64 string that appears in the configuration is the result of base64-encoding a .jks file.
 To get that, you need to do 2 things.

 1. generate a JKS
 2. base64 encode it.